 Chalco (Mdz41r)

-This simplex glyph of a chalchihuitl) (precious green stone or local jade) also doubles as the glyph for the place name, Chalco.
-The greenstone has four small circles (with a small concentric circle in the center of each one) around the outermost of a series of concentric circles.
-The outer ring is white with black line drawings of a pattern, somewhat u-shaped.
+This simplex glyph of a chalchihuitl (precious green stone or local jade) also doubles as the glyph for the place name, Chalco ("In the Hollow," according to Gordon Whittaker).
+The green stone has four small circles (with a small concentric circle in the center of each one) around the outermost of a series of concentric circles.
+The outer ring is white with black line drawings of a pattern, somewhat U-shaped.
 Inside that is a ring painted red.
 The innermost circle is painted green using two tones that give it a mottled look.

 Stephanie Wood

 The glyphs representing Chalco vary somewhat, and the chalchihuitl can be combined with the compound glyph for Atenco (see below, right).
-The reason for the red ring is unclear.
-The external patterns, however, may have some purpose such as to convey shine and/or preciosity.
-Note some other examples of possible resplendence in such things as turquoise stones, mirrors, or the sun, below right.
-The green center appears to represent most closely the greenstone that provides the name of chalchihuitl).
+The external patterns seem to convey shine and/or preciosity.
+Note some other examples of possible resplendence in such things as turquoise stones, mirrors (which often have a red ring), or the sun, below right.
+The red ring around the green stone may also suggest a metaphorical passage to an interior, like a shore around a body of water.
+Mirrors, also circled in red, might have been considered in a similar way.
+The green stone seems to serve as a phonetic indicator for the term chal, hollow.
+The green center appears to represent most closely the green stone that provides the name of chalchihuitl).
 The mottled effect, using two shades of green, may intend to convey something of the shape or variable color of the stone.
 Local jade was highly prized for its color, like water, which is essential for life.
-Greenstones were tribute items that were provided by the commoners to the rulers.
-Precious greenstones were also spoken of as metaphors for children.
-That, said, the green stone was only used in this compound glyph to call forth the phonetic "chal," meaning "in the hollow."
+Green stones were tribute items that were provided by the commoners to the rulers.
+Precious green stones were also spoken of as metaphors for children.
+That, said, the green stone might have been used phonetically in this compound glyph to call forth the phonetic "chal," referring to a "hollow."
 The place does not really have a significance relating to the precious stone.

 Stephanie Wood